Social Security Disability Is Different But Important

 The issues surrounding denials and appeals of long-term disability and the impact of an award of Social Security disability can be complicated, but an experienced long-term disability attorney can help.
 If you have a long-term disability denial, here’s what you should do right now:

-1. Email, fax or mail us your denial letter.
-We will review it for free and give you a strategy to get back on claim.
+1. Call our office today and get the information you need so you can be prepared to fight for your disability benefits.
+We will review your denial letter for free and give you a strategy to get back on claim.

 2. Download our free guidebook for long-term disability appeals, Danger: Proceed at Your Own Risk, which is packed with helpful tips and concrete steps on how to file an appeal.